Lachtan9K/spselit-javascript/03-VariablesAndDataTypes.md

 we will get `undefined` which literally means that value for this variable was not defined.

 Now we can assign some value to it.
-For example name via:
+For example name, via:

     myName = "Dice Sensei";